Let yoga help you loosen tight muscles through self-administered massage!

 This amazing yoga pose releases tension in the spine and stretches the neck, shoulders, and hips.

-- Sit on a mat with legs extended out in front of you.
+- Sit on a yoga mat with legs extended out in front of you.

 - Bend your right knee and place your foot outside of the left knee, flat on the ground.